SingYu0701/HKG-vs-SIN-Hub-Competition-Connectivity-Air-Cargo-Insights/README.md

 <img width="2560" height="1317" alt="圖片" src="https://github.com/user-attachments/assets/6555c725-9f96-4f74-8c60-ad0befaa1d2a" />

-**Interpretation:**
+Interpretation:

-- Higher entropy → more diversified network
+- **Higher entropy → more diversified network**
-- Higher top-3 share → more concentrated traffic
+- **Higher top-3 share → more concentrated traffic**
-- Density reflects overall connectivity of the hub
+- **Density reflects overall connectivity of the hub**

+Although Hong Kong appears to have a more visually diverse route map, Singapore exhibits higher entropy due to a more balanced distribution of traffic across routes, whereas Hong Kong’s traffic is more concentrated on a subset of high-volume connections.

 ## 6. Network Structure Analysis
 ### 6.1 Centrality Metrics